 The latest addition to Lamaze's developmental toy collection is this adorable, plush zebra, Cosimo Concerto, which doubles as a piano.

-Each of its colorful stripes emits a different note of music when you press it, so your baby can learn to imitate these sounds.
+Each of its colorful stripes plays a different musical note when you press it so your baby can learn to hear these sounds imitate.

 Its legs have different textures and colors to stimulate babies.